 Main advantages include:

-Compared to conventional surgery, this approach preserves the normal anatomy of the anus and reduces complications such as anal stenosis.
+Compared to traditional surgery, this approach preserves the normal anatomy of the anus and reduces complications such as anal stenosis.
 About 60-80% of patients experience significant symptom improvement, with long-term control of bleeding and prolapse.

 Common side effects include: